 Feeding one large meal a day causes stretching of the stomach wall and damage to the nervous supply to the stomach.
 Research suggests that the stomach has a "pacemaker" (just like the heart) which coordinates the contractions and emptying of the stomach.
 If the pacemaker is damaged by stretching of the stomach wall, uncoordinated stomach contractions and emptying occur.

-Most of the affected breeds are large and deep chested but there is an abnormally large number of cases in the following breeds:
+Most of the affected breeds are large and deep chested have a 22% chance of developing GDV during their lifetime:

 - Alaskan Malamutes

 - Great Danes- almost 40% chance of GDV in their lifetime

 Feeding too close to exercise